HMS Newfoundland (59): Early career

 In 1944 the ship was re-commissioned for service in the Far East.
 While at Alexandria an exploding air vessel occurred in one of the torpedoes in the port tubes which caused severe damage and one casualty.
 The repairs delayed her arrival in the Far East for service with the British Pacific Fleet (BPF).
 Newfoundland went to New Guinea to support the Australian 6th Division in the Aitape-Wewak campaign.
 On 14 June 1945, as part of a BPF task group, Newfoundland attacked the Japanese naval base at Truk, in the Caroline Islands during Operation Inmate.

 On 6 July Newfoundland left the forward base of Manus in the Admiralty Islands with other ships of the BPF to take part in the Allied campaign against the Japanese home islands.
 On 9 August she took part in a bombardment of the Japanese city of Kamaishi.
 Newfoundland was part of a British Empire force which took control of the naval base at Yokosuka.

 The ship was present in Tokyo Bay when the Instrument of Surrender was signed aboard the US battleship USS Missouri, on 2 September 1945.
 Newfoundland was then assigned the task of repatriating British Empire prisoners of war.

 She returned to Great Britain in December 1946.

 Postwar

+Newfoundland was initially in reserve, and was used as a training ship as part of the stokers' training establishment HMS Imperieuse, before starting a 20-month reconstruction at Plymouth in 1951.
+The modernisation was one of the more extensive of those applied to the Colony or Town-class cruisers in the 1950s with Newfoundland receiving extensive new electrical and fire control systems, a new bridge, comprehensive nuclear spraydown capability and lattice masts, particularly for the 960 radar in a similar structure to that later fitted to the cruisers Royalist and Belfast.
+The integrated 275 and MRS-1 fire control for the 4 twin and 40mm mounts was the most comprehensive fitted to a modernised Royal Navy cruiser but possibly not as reliable as the simpler installations on the cruisers Ceylon and Belfast.